 - 1. Select Off (default) to disable File Sandboxing analysis. - 2.
 Select On to send qualified executable files to the cloud-hosted sandbox for analysis. - 3.
-Select Submit additional documents to send additional supported file types to File Sandboxing for analysis.
+Control the types of files sent to the file sandbox.
+Check the box next to the general file types listed to keep those file types from being sent to the file sandbox.
+By default, none of the boxes are checked; all suspicious files are sent.